cyew3/oneVPL-intel-gpu/documentation/mediasdkhevcfei-man.md

 **Description**

-This extension buffer specifies frame level control for ENCODE and ENC usage models.
-It is used during runtime and should be attached to the `mfxEncodeCtrl` structure for ENCODE usage model and to the `mfxENCInput` for ENC.
+This extension buffer specifies frame level control for ENCODE.
+It is used during runtime and should be attached to the `mfxEncodeCtrl` structure for ENCODE usage model.

 **Members**